 These are not the most visually appealing fire pit barrier solutions available, but the reviews are typically positive.
-When looking for deck protection, the Trex endorsement should be taken into account.
+When looking for deck protection, the Trex endorsement should be considered.

 Unlike the previously mentioned all-metal platform option, there are various sizes available to accommodate most sizes and types of fire pits, with extra space on the perimeter to permit some unintentional/intentional movement of the fire pit without the tip-over risk.

 This option is a foldable iron frame (yes, iron) meant to accommodate 9 16” × 16” inch pavers (not included in the package), resulting in a 50 sq in.
 (3” thick) area on which to construct a fire pit.